quickwit-oss/quickwit/docs/reference/aggregation.md

 #### Limitations

-Currently aggregations work only on single value fast fields of type u64, f64, i64 and on string fields.
+Currently aggregations work only on single value fast fields of type u64, f64, i64, date and on string fast fields.

 ### Supported Aggregations